 Price and Market Demand

 Both lines are bought for the pleasure of ownership, not for resale returns.
 That framing matters before looking at any numbers.
+The figures below reflect current Chrono24 and WatchCharts listings as of 2026, and gold references in particular have crept up alongside the metal price.

 The Trésor: Premium Entry, Thin Secondary Liquidity

-The Trésor steel entry reference (40mm mechanical, leather strap) retails in the $6,500–$7,500 USD range depending on configuration.
-On the secondary market, clean steel examples with full box and papers typically trade in the $4,000–$6,500 range.
+The Trésor steel entry reference (40mm mechanical, leather strap) retails in the $7,000–$7,800 range depending on configuration.
+On the secondary market, clean steel examples with full box and papers typically trade around $4,950–$6,500.
 Pre-2019 references with the earlier Cal.
-8511 (not METAS-certified) trade lower, often in the $3,000–$4,500 range. (source)
+8511 (not METAS-certified) trade lower, often $3,000–$4,500.

 The Prestige: Accessible Entry, Broader Market